 The Church Council normally meets quarterly on the third Wednesday of the months of February, May, August and November at 7.30pm.

 Meetings are open but notice of intention to attend is appreciated.

 The Offerings to the All Saints Floreat Uniting Church may be contributed through the Church Envelopes or by Direct Debit which provides a confidential, streamlined service, to assist you to give regularly to our Church.

-Carol McGhee (Brearley) has taken over from Bob Sumner as Stewardship Recorder.
-If you would like more information on making your giving through either the Direct Debit or through the Offering Plate by Church Offering Envelopes then please contact her on 0419 904 137 or see her after the Morning Service.
+If you would like more information on making your giving through either Direct Debit or through the Offering Plate by Church Offering Envelopes then please contact Carol McGhee on 0419 904 137.

 A caring community is a happy community, especially when everyone shares in the responsibility of loving their neighbours.
 Caring is a team effort.
 Our Care Group aims to work with our Minister in caring for the people of our congregation and meets once a month to discuss any pastoral concerns and to find effective ways of communicating and bringing the congregation together in love and care for each other.